 What Is Augmented Reality?
 A Guide for Parents

+What is augmented reality, and how does it impact our daily lives?
 If you’ve ever seen a Pokémon in your living room, you don’t have to ask “what is augmented reality?” — you’ve experienced it!
-That’s right, Pokémon GO is probably the most popular example of this technology that blends real-world environments with computer-generated effects.
+That’s right, Pokémon GO is probably the most popular example of augmented reality technology that blends real-world environments with computer-generated effects.
 Think of it as a less intense version of virtual reality, as you're not totally immersed in an artificial world.
 Unsurprisingly, kids absolutely go wild for augmented reality games.
-However, this interactive technology isn’t without its dangers.
+However, augmented reality technology isn’t without its dangers.
 Here’s what parents need to know about it.

 What Is Augmented Reality?